 When you request membership, we ask that you provide information that personally identifies you (Personal Information), and allows us to process your membership or to contact you.
 This information includes your name, work and home mailing address, company for which you work, phone numbers, e-mail addresses, your credit card information if submitted for payment purposes, and other information to assist us in keeping you informed as to activities of the Association and your rights and privileges as a member.

 This information is retained in the active database while you are a member, and for up to a year afterwards in case you rejoin the Association during that time.
 After that period of time, it is archived for historical purposes and is no longer accessible through the normal reporting methods.

 Credit card information obtained for purposes of membership processing is not stored with the membership record or available to other association members.
 Association staff retain this information separately for internal processing only.

-A discussion of the specific responsibilities of the ISSA staff, Board and Chapter officers can be found under Privacy Responsibilities.
+A discussion of the specific responsibilities of the ISSA staff, Board and Chapter officers can be found below.

 ISSA International Staff

 The Association’s International Staff use this information to maintain your membership, and to provide you with standard Association communications and privileges.

 The International Board of the Association has access to your contact information as a part of its oversight responsibilities.